AditiPandey568/ETH-AVAX-/README.md

 ### Contract Variables

 - `owner`: This is the address of the contract owner, set during contract deployment.
-- `ID`: A public unsigned integer variable initialized to 50, representing the stored ID.
+- `MetacraftersID`: A public unsigned integer variable initialized to 50, representing the stored ID.

 ### Events